Surgical Nurse

 - Time Management.
 Efficiently manage tasks to prepare for surgeries and assist during procedures.

 - Infection Control Expertise.
-Apply strict sterile techniques to prevent contamination and infections.
+Apply strict sterile techniques to prevent infections and contamination.

 - Emotional Resilience.
 Stay calm and focused in high-stakes surgical situations.